The-Rangers-Archives-Logo-animated-reel

 Paul Rideout

-On June 7th 1980, Paul Rideout first caught the attention of a wider audience when socring a hat-trick in the annual schoolboy match between England and Scotland at Wembley.
-With an attendance of 69,000 and a TV audience in the millions, it was the perfect time for the 15 year old to find his goal scoring form and it would not be the last time he would enjoy this feeling at that venue.
+On June 7th 1980, Paul Rideout caught the attention of a wider audience when scoring a hat-trick in the annual schoolboy match between England and Scotland at Wembley.
+With an attendance of 69,000 and a TV audience in the millions, it was the perfect time for the 15 year-old to find his goal scoring form and it would not be the last time he would enjoy this feeling at that particular venue.
+Scotland would win 5-4 in a captivating match, Celtic's Paul McStay also caught the eye.
+The Scotland goalkeeper, Andy Bruce, would go on to make 2 first team appearances for Rangers.

 His time at The Dell came to an end in season 1991/92 after a second spell at Swindon (this time on loan).
 He would join Notts County very briefly before Walter Smith brought him to Ibrox in January 1992.

 Paul made his Gers debut on January 11th in a 2-0 win over Hibernian, partnering Ally McCoist in the Rangers attack.
 There was little doubt that Rideout was seen as back up to Mark Hateley who, by then, was getting back to his very best form.
+With Maurice Johnston having moved on, Rangers were beginning to look light in the striking department.
+Paul's first (and only) goal came on February 29th 1992 as Airdrieonians were defeated 5-0.
+With Hateley scoring a hat-trick in the same game, it probably emphasised the challenge Paul faced in terms of breaking into the side.
+By way of context, the 'McCoist & Hateley' partnership would yield a staggering 110 league goals over seasons 1991/92 & 1992/93 (overlapping Rideout’s brief stay in Glasgow).

-Strong in the air and decent on the ground, he was neither a true target man nor an out and out goal scorer.
-Whilst he would possibly be slightly disappointed with only 1 goal in 15 appearances, it should be remembered that 7 of those came from the bench and his general play had been good.
-He certainly did not let anyone down in his time at Rangers, a highlight being a substitute in the famous 10 man Scottish Cup Semi Final win over Celtic in March 1992.
+Strong in the air and more than competent with the ball at this feet, Paul was neither a traditional target man nor an out and out goal scorer.
+Whilst he would no doubt be disappointed with only 1 goal in 15 appearances, it should be remembered that 7 of those came from the bench and his general play had been good.
+Rideout certainly did not let anyone down in his time at Rangers and a highlight for him would have been a substitute appearance in the famous 10 man Scottish Cup Semi Final win over Celtic of March 1992.
+His final appearance also came at Hampden during a 5-0 League Cup win over Dumbarton.
+He transferred to Everton as his 28th birthday approached.

 At Goodison, Paul would initially team up with former Rangers player Maurice Johnston and formed a good striking partnership with Tony Cottee before later vying with Duncan Ferguson.
 The pinnacle of his Everton career being the 1995 FA Cup Final at Wembley when he scored the winning goal against Manchester United.